-Building capabilities and strengthening capacity will encompass standardized practices for undertaking gender analysis and will support better collaboration, coordination and partnerships aimed at accelerating progress on gender equality and women's empowerment.
+Building capabilities and strengthening capacity will encompass standardized practices for undertaking gender analysis and will support vii.
+Consistent communications and advocacy:

+WFP acknowledges the importance of clear, concise, inclusive and appropriate communications, advocacy and outreach when addressing the root causes of gender inequalities.
+To facilitate acceptance of WFP's presence and in support of unhindered humanitarian access, the outreach materials designed for affected populations will be accessible, presented in clear terms with genbetter collaboration, coordination and partnerships aimed at accelerating progress on gender equality and women's empowerment.
 Gender actions must be driven by field-based realities and be consistent among headquarters, technical units, regional bureaux and country offices.
 WFP will leverage its position as a leader in humanitarian response to strengthen gender-related technical capacity, analysis and action in interagency and humanitarian cluster work.
 Through this policy, WFP commits to:

-lupdating and disseminating a gender capacity development plan.
+updating and disseminating a gender capacity development plan.